Access Sport Oxfordshire

 Helping Oxfordshire's children and young people in greatest need to thrive through the power of sport

 In Oxfordshire, 1 in 2 children are not getting enough activity to protect their health and well-being, 1 in 5 children are experiencing significant mental health difficulties and only 35% of disabled children feel confident taking part in sport.
-We know that COVID-19 has made existing inequalities far worse.
+We know that COVID-19, followed by the cost of living crisis has made existing inequalities far worse.

-Sport has the power to change lives, and as we recover from the COVID-19 crisis it's never been more important to help Oxfordshire's youngest generations to access sports and protect their health, well-being and life chances.
+Sport has the power to change lives.
+It's never been more important to help Oxfordshire's youngest generations to access sports and protect their health, well-being and life chances.

 About Access Sport Oxfordshire